 - Dataflow- Xplenty Dataflow describes the data sources, transformations to perform, and the output destinations (location, schema).

-- Workflow- Workflows are packages that allows defining dependencies between tasks, such as executing SQL query or running a dataflow package.
-You can define the dependencies and the conditions for executing a task, for example- task can be executed only in case that the previous task was completed successfully.
+- Workflow- Workflows are packages that allow defining dependencies between tasks, such as executing a SQL query or running a dataflow package.
+You can define the dependencies and the conditions for executing a task, for example--task can be executed only when the previous task was completed successfully.

 You can create your own package from scratch or use one of our pre-defined templates.
-To create package from template, create a new package and select the desired template from 'Templates' dropdown.
+To create a package from a template, create a new package and select the desired template from the 'Templates' dropdown.